AlumnIQ/momentcfc/readme.md

 ## Testing

-You are expected to have TestBox installed.
+It is assumed that you have [TestBox](http://wiki.coldbox.org/wiki/TestBox.cfm) installed.
 (A mapping to `/testbox` should be sufficient.)
 Then just navigate to `tests.cfc?method=runRemote` in your browser.

 ## More docs to come...